cat394/link-generator/README.md

 ### Constraint Fields

-The type of values for path and query parameters is `string|number` by default.
+The type of values for path and query parameters is `string|number|boolean` by default.
 While this is sufficient in most cases, this type can be made more strict by defining a **constraint field**.
 This is a special string that can be included in the path, like `<Constraint>`.
 Conditions can be defined within open (`<`) and close (`>`) mountain brackets.
 In this field, the following three type constraints can be placed on path and query parameters:

 - **String type**

-You can narrow down the id to a string type by defining a condition field with the string as the condition followed by the parameter name, such as `/:id<string>`.
+You can narrow down the id to a string type by defining a condition field with a parameter name followed by the string `string`, as in `/:id<number>`.

 - **Numumber type**

-You can narrow down the id to a number type by defining a condition field with a parameter name followed by the string number, as in `/:id<number>`.
+You can narrow down the id to a number type by defining a condition field with a parameter name followed by the string `number`, as in `/:id<number>`.

+- **Boolean type**

+You can narrow down the id to a boolean type by defining a condition field with a parameter name followed by the string `boolean`, as in `/:id<boolean>`.

 - **String or Number literal union type**